 Sybil shared her husband’s love of horticulture, and the couple worked together to introduce new plants, create hybrids and cultivate novelties.

 Stern was knighted in 1956 for his services to horticulture.
 Frederick also made considerable contributions to the Jewish community.
-Each year from 1920s until his death, Frederick invited a group of boys from the Bernhard Baron St George’s Jewish Settlement Club, Stepney, to camp on his land during the summer months.
+Each year from 1920s until his death, Frederick and Sybil invited boys and girls from the Oxford and St. George’s youth clubs in Stepney, to camp on their land during the summer months.

 He served as a member of the councils of Jews’ College and the Anglo-Jewish Association.
 He was President of the Jewish School for Deaf Children in Wandsworth, and served as Honorable Secretary of the Jewish War Memorial Fund and its successor body, the Jewish Memorial Council.